ga-adi-macaron/Course-Materials/lessons/workflow-and-dev-tools/git-github-lesson/readme.md

 6. Type in your name in the `readme.md` file
 7. `add`, `commit`, and `git push origin master`

-> Check: Do students have their changes on their GitHub fork of the forking-exercise repo?

 Remember, before you can open a pull request from your fork, you must commit new code to your local clone of your fork, and push that code to your fork on GitHub.
 Now, to create a pull request: